C H U R C H R E F O R M S E R I E S

 Since we’re already on the subject of computers, let’s continue with that line of thought and present another metaphor.
 Let’s compare what a dream and its subsequent materialization look like.

-Any time you’re reading a post on this site, you’ll likely see this visual, or for our metaphor “the materialization of the dream in the wake-up reality” if you will:
+Any time you’re reading a post on this site, you’ll likely see the visual immediately below; or for our metaphor “the materialization of the dream in the wake-up reality“, if you will:

 As you can see, our dreams are processed in an almost similar fashion: a lot of apparent gibberish that in the end makes perfect sense.
 In other words, what we see in a dream is not image literal to its actualized counterpart.